Pullusb/snippetsLibrary/README.md

 ---

 ## Changelog:

+  v0.4.4 :
+  - Convert and send : adding path to the addon pref so the user converted snippets goes immediately in IDE folder (overwritting old conversion)
+  - added option to turn off folder opening upon conversion finish

   v0.4.3 :
   - fix a bug with converter export for vscode (because [backslash escaping sequence in json is super weird](https://github.com/Microsoft/vscode/issues/33933))